Hubmakerlabs/hoover/doc/readme.md

 > The exact protocol specific structure mappings are not described in here precisely, see the source code to learn what protocol specific fields are referred to here using these common names.

+This specification follows two primary idioms as used with Arweave:

+- Key names use `Train-Case` like HTTP headers
+- Each key refers to only one value, and tree-structure can be created by appending suffixes to subordinates, for example:
+  - `Generic-Key-Name`
+    - `Generic-Key-Name-Subordinate-1`
+    - `Generic-Key-Name-Subcategory`
+      - `Generic-Key-Subcategory-Subelement`
+- Where there is more than one element with the same name type, except at the top level, such as `Hashtag`, for only one element use the name as is, but for multiple, such as images, append a suffix `-#` with a number prior to any subordinate qualifier suffixes that may follow if needed.

 ## Generic Data Format

 The following is the field names and descriptions of what goes in them that we aim to make common across the plurality of the protocol data: